fabbox/ArchWiki-Viewer/README.md

 --------
 * Viewed content is cached (by default) to enable offline reading.
 * Index of cached pages to provide a faster access (star button).
-* Possibility of downloading all the cited articles (download button).
+* Possibility of caching all the linked articles (download button).
 * Periodical check of update version of the current article.
 * User can disable/clear the local article database (e.g. to save space on the device).